Site-Fan/Site-Fan.github.io/content/_index.md

 - Responsible for lab sessions and quiz / assignment / project design.
 - Provided a solid understanding of C and C++, along with practical experience in Linux through lectures and programming tasks/projects.

+### Teaching Assistant of *Advanced Database Summer Workshop*

+- Responsible for assisting Mr. Stéphane Faroult and translation in lab sessions.
+- Covering the latest industrial techniques and hands-on lab experience in advanced database development.

 ### President(Monitor) of *2021 Turing Class*

-- Responsible organizing activities for Turing class, following up on research and coursework progress, and assisting and communicating with faculty.
+- Responsible for organizing activities for Turing class, following up on research and coursework progress, and assisting and communicating with faculty.

 ## [Contact Me](./contact)